input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 - **Confidentiality**: No
 - **Integrity**: No (the protocol enforces integrity)
-- **Availability**: Yes (needed to verify the entire certificate chain)
+- **Availability**: Yes (needed to verify the entire certificate chain).

-## Threat & Mitigations
+## Threat & mitigations

 :::info

 - This list of threat and mitigations is not exhaustive.
-- [Developers portal](https://developers.cardano.org/docs/operate-a-stake-pool/hardening-server) already provides thorough documentation on how to harden a linux-based host to run `cardano-node`.
+- [Developers Portal](https://developers.cardano.org/docs/operate-a-stake-pool/hardening-server) already provides thorough documentation on hardeing a linux-based host to run `cardano-node`.

 :::